-- Sort and rinse lentils to remove any stones, debris and damaged lentils
+Sort and rinse lentils to remove any stones, debris and damaged

+    lentils

     - Wash and dry your saucepan.
-Heat some extra virgin olive oil in your saucepan and add carrots, onion, garlic, cauliflower and celery.
-Cook for 2-3 minutes, stirring the whole time.
+Heat some extra virgin olive oil in your

+    saucepan and add carrots, onion, garlic, cauliflower and celery.
+Cook

+    for 2-3 minutes, stirring the whole time.

     - When you serve the soup up, drizzle each plate with red wine vinegar.

-Add a dollop of natural Greek yoghurt or a piece or feta.
-Always eat with some yummy bread.
+    Add a piece or feta and always eat with some yummy bread.

-Step 2 above is very important because it makes the soup gentler on the stomach for those people who are sensitive to lentils.
-Theory has it that the oligosaccharides in lentils that cause bloating, are removed in this process.
-I am pretty sure it works because I had it for 3 meals in a row recently with no side affects 😉!!
+    Step 2 above is very important because it makes the soup gentler on the

+    stomach for those people who are sensitive to lentils.
+Theory has it

+    that the oligosaccharides in lentils that cause bloating, are removed in

+    this process.
+I am pretty sure it works because I had it for 3 meals in

+    a row recently with no side affects 😉!!